mmyoungman/test-test-framework/README.md

 ## To be implemented

-- Logging result and time of tests and suites
-- Produce report - optionally to file or console?
+- Produce html report - optionally to file or console?
+- Improve xunit report - check format of time, actual failure messages, etc.
 - Keeping all test run results for comparison
+- run_tests.py should return appropriate code depends on results
+- further develop --quiet?
 - Profiling produces single file for multiple suites
-- further develop --quiet?

 ## Can the framework accommodate these features easily?